 Where can you invest in managed funds?

-It is very easy to buy and sell managed funds using a self-select ISA.
-Other ISAs will also distribute money to managed funds in an effort to achieve consistent returns on your behalf.
+It is very easy to buy and sell funds using a self-select ISA.
+Other ISAs will also distribute money to funds in an effort to achieve consistent returns on your behalf.

 Fund manager performance

-How to use managed funds in an investment strategy
+How to use funds in an investment strategy